Mengmouxu/SceneGen/README.md

   >
   > ### 🗃️ Step 2: Manage Cache
   > 1. Click **"Add to Cache"** when satisfied with the segmentation.
-  > 2. Repeat Step 1-2 for multiple images.
+  > 2. Repeat Steps 1-2 for multiple images.
   > 3. Use **"Delete Selected"** or **"Clear All"** to manage cached images.
   >
   > ### 🎮 Step 3: Generate Scene